-Note: Wealth multiple is defined as total wealth at age 95 divided by annual spending.
+Notes: The wealth multiple is defined as total wealth at age 95 divided by annual spending.
 The 25th, 50th, and 75th percentiles are ranked forecast outcomes based on distribution of the wealth multiple.
-For each savings rate, the blue boxes represent relatively higher wealth multiples and the purple boxes represent relatively lower ones.
+For each savings rate, the gold boxes represent relatively higher wealth multiples and the turquoise boxes represent relatively lower ones.
 This study assumes that saving starts at age 25 and retirement is at age 65.
 Salary and salary growth assumptions are based on broad U.S. demographic data.
-See Donaldson et al. (2015) for additional details.
+See Daga et al. (2022) for additional details.